 To configure Azure AD single sign-on with Teamwork.com, perform the following steps:

-In the Azure portal, on the Teamwork.com application integration page, click Single sign-on.
+In the Azure portal, on the Teamwork.com application integration page, select Single sign-on.

 b.
-In the Identifier textbox, type the URL:
+In the Identifier (Entity ID) text box, type the URL:

-To configure single sign-on on Teamwork.com side, you need to send the downloaded Metadata XML to Teamwork.com support team.
+To configure single sign-on on Teamwork.com side, you need to send the downloaded Federation Metadata XML and appropriate copied URLs from Azure portal to Teamwork.com support team.
 They set this setting to have the SAML SSO connection set properly on both sides.

 Create an Azure AD test user